 Ms. McReynolds serves on numerous outside boards including OGE Energy Corp., First National Bank of Fort Smith, the Transportation Industry Council of the Federal Reserve Bank of St. Louis and the Westark Area Council of the Boy Scouts of America.
 She also serves on the Dean’s Executive Advisory Board of the Sam M. Walton College of Business at the University of Arkansas, the UAFS Foundation Board and is a member of the American Trucking Associations Board of Directors and Executive Committee.
 A Certified Public Accountant, Ms. McReynolds holds a bachelor’s degree in accounting from the University of Oklahoma.

-Nominate a Woman Business Leader of the Year for 2016
+Nominate a Woman of the Year in Business for 2020

-Nominations for the 2016 Woman Business Leader of the Year are now being accepted.
-The state-wide award will be presented at WFA’s Power of the Purse – Northwest Arkansas to be held on Tuesday, March 8, 2016, at the John Q. Hammons Convention Center in Rogers, Arkansas.
-The Northwest Arkansas Women’s Advisory Council will review the nominations and recommend an honoree to WFA’s Board of Directors for approval.
+Nominations for the 2020 Woman of the Year in Business are now being accepted.
+The state-wide award will be presented at WFA’s Power of the Purse at the Statehouse Convention Center in Little Rock, AR.
+WFA’s Board of Directors will vote and approve nominations.

 Self nominations are welcome.
 Please submit nominations in their entirety to ensure adequate consideration of nominee’s contributions to the state.

 - Nominees may be living or posthumous*.